jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 ![alt text]({{ site.baseurl }}/assets/me.JPG "Profile Picture"){:.profile}

-I am an astronomer and Postdoctoral Research Associate at the <a href="https://www.umbc.edu/" target="_blank">University of Maryland, Baltimore County (UMBC)</a>, where I am a member of the Foord AGN research group.
+I am an astronomer and Postdoctoral Research Associate at the <a href="https://www.umbc.edu/" target="_blank">University of Maryland, Baltimore County (UMBC)</a>, where I am a member of the <a href="https://www.adifoord.com/team" target="_blank">Foord AGN research group</a>.

 My research explores how supermassive black holes (SMBHs) grow, interact, and co-evolve with their host galaxies.
 I use X-ray observations, strong gravitational lensing, and multi-wavelength observations to probe black-hole physics on spatial scales that are otherwise inaccessible.